backprop07/Self-Certainty/README.md

 pip install sympy
 ```

-### Integrating ZeroEval_padding with ZeroEval
+### Integrating Self-Certainty with ZeroEval

-To integrate the ZeroEval_padding extension with the ZeroEval project, follow these steps:
+To integrate the Self-Certainty extension with the ZeroEval project, follow these steps:

 1. Clone this repository.
 2. Copy the necessary files into the appropriate directories using the following command: